kdadun/CurrencyConverter/README.md

 # CurrencyConverter

-Currency exchange rate converter Retrieves data from the XML format from a web page: http://api.nbp.pl/
+Currency exchange rate converter retrieves data from the XML format from a web page: http://api.nbp.pl/